hacksparrow/apoc/README.md

 The consolidated content is generated as a single query, which makes the identifiers defined in individual files global.

-Future versions will make writing Cypher queries even easier.
+Future versions of apoc will enable including acf files from non-main files and writing Cypher queries even easier.

 ## Usage